MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/tables/bufferedTable/README.md

 )
 ```

-Not all of the more complex DataTables options will
+Not all DataTables options
-work well with Shiny. stick to the options listed above
+work well with Shiny.
+Stick to the options listed above
 or be prepared for possible troubleshooting.
-See [this page](https://rstudio.github.io/DT/options.html) for expanded information.
+See [this page](https://rstudio.github.io/DT/options.html) for more information.

 ### Handling row selections